Cortez Hankton: Early life

-In 2010, Hankton was nominated for Offensive Player of the Year in the United Football League while playing with the Florida Tuskers.

 College career

 He is Texas Southern University's record holder for career receiving yards (3,400 yds) and season receiving yards (1,270 yds).
 He also holds the records for most consecutive games with a receiving touchdown (10 games) and the longest play from scrimmage (99 yd receiving TD) against Texas State University.
 He finished his college career with 175 receptions and 30 touchdowns.